 I really like this magnesium bar and the flint.
 Sometimes I don’t even have to use magnesium.
 I don’t have to scrape the magnesium.
 Just making a sparks with the flint would be enough to light a fire.
 In case you have a good tinder like the one I prefer (and in my opinion is one of the most critical survival items) is a tampon.

-And the reason I carry a tampon on me, on my survival kit, it is because that gives me a big amount of tinder in a very little volume because it comes wrapped in plastic which also helps to prevent water from soaking into the tinder in case it rains or something.
-The plastic should do a good job.
-And like I said, I have a very good material which is very – it catches fire very easily.
-And I think it’s a very good idea, very good item for you to carry some type of artificial tinder for you to help out starting fire.
+And the reason I pack one in my survival kit is because that gives me a big amount of tinder in a very little volume because it comes wrapped in plastic which also helps to prevent water from soaking into the tinder in case it rains.
+It will catch fire very easily.
+And I think it’s a very good idea for you to carry some type of artificial tinder to help start a fire.

 I can always use a piece of the inner tube as tinder.
 I can cut off the inner rubber tube in case things are too damp, too much moisture on the ground.
 It’s a good idea to use some piece of burning rubber to keep fire burning longer and to help dry out the material you’re using.
 If you were out there in the boonies during that period, you really want to have a good way to help you start up fire.